Yugesh299/RStudio/README.md

 # RStudio
-This repository is linked with Rstudio
+This repository is linked with Rstudio.